Active Learning for Crowd-Sourced Databases: Experimental Results

-Figures~\ref{upfront-bars} and~\ref{iterative-bars} show the reduction in the number of questions on for both upfront and iterative settings for \pst, \un, and \ete, while Table~\ref{tab:avg-improvement} shows the average AUCLOG, F1, and reduction in the number of questions asked across all 15 datasets for the different methods.
-The two figures omit results for \smd because it generally performs poorly (as indicated by the average results in Table~\ref{tab:avg-improvement}.)
-We report all the measures of different active learning algorithms in terms of their performance improvement relative to the baseline (so higher numbers are better).
+Figures~\ref{upfront-bars} and~\ref{iterative-bars} show the reduction in the number of questions under both upfront and iterative settings for \ent, \pst, \un, and \ete, while Table~\ref{tab:avg-improvement} shows the average AUCLOG, F1, and reduction in the number of questions asked across all 15 datasets for all AL methods.
+The two figures omit detailed results for \smd and \iwal, as they performed poorly (as indicated in Table~\ref{tab:avg-improvement}).
+We report all the measures of different AL algorithms in terms of their performance improvement relative to the baseline (so higher numbers are better).
 For instance, consider Figure~\ref{upfront-bars}.
-Here, on the cancer data set, \ete reduces the number of questions asked by $25\times$, wile \pst and \un reduce the number by about $15\times$.
+On the yeast dataset, \ete reduces the number of questions asked by $84\times$, while \un and \pst reduce it by about $38\times$ and \ent does not improve the baseline.